The History of the Site

 In September 2005 a new phase of Primary Resources' life started with more time spent working on the site and weekly updates.
 The site had another facelift and a major restructure with resources reorganised so that they were easier to find.
 A new Primary Resources Blog was set up to share site news and links and a brand new UK education news mini-site was created (this was closed in January 2006).

 Primary Resources got another face lift in September 2006 with slightly redesigned menu pages and new forum software.
+When social media sites, like Facebook, became popular the forum was removed.

 During September 2007 a new section for primary teaching links was created.
 The mini-site, Primary Interactive, was introduced as an easy way for students to access some of the old online activities from the main Primary Resources website.
+These off-shoots were eventually retired, particularly the Primary Interactive site as Flash technology (which powered the games) was no longer supported by the major Internet browsers.

 Resources continues to be a free forum for sharing